aliufukercan/frame_generator/readme.md

 </br>

 ## 1.1 frame_pattern_gen
 Corresponding to the 3 bit selection input; full black, full white, gradient, checkers or company logo pattern's pixel values are outputted.
-Through parameters width and height values of the image frame are changeable.
+Through the parameters, width and height values of the image frame are changeable.
 </br>

-## 1.2 pixel_memory
+## 1.2 pixel_memory_cubes - pixel_memory_logo
-Because of the complexity of the code that will create the company logo pattern, it is preferred to create that pattern on tcl script language and using $readmemb command store it in a block memory.
-It should be noted that in order to see the output data correctly, the file to be read should be placed in the simulation folder.
+Because of the complexity of the code that will create the company logo and cubes patterns, it is preferred to create that patterns on tcl script language and using $readmemb command, store it in a block memory.
+It should be noted that in order to see the output data correctly, the file to be read should be placed in the simulation folder (xsim).
+</br></br>

+## 1.3 frame_grabber
+This module is written to be used in the testbench, so it is unsynthesizable.
+By using state machines, it checks the timing signals and at the appropriate time, it writes the pixel values of the given frame to a memory.
+After the frame is done, it writes the pixel values in the memory to a file.
 </br></br>

 ## Simulation
 ---